Ham3d-s/Bias-corrector/README.md

 # Bias Corrector Bookmarklet

 Welcome to the Bias Corrector Bookmarklet project!
-This repository contains a JavaScript bookmarklet that extracts text content from web articles and copies it to your clipboard, prefixed by a specific preamble.
+This repository houses a JavaScript bookmarklet that extracts text from web articles, and copies it to your clipboard, prefixed by a specific preamble.

-This bookmarklet is designed to aid in analyzing and rewriting web articles for improved information content, focus, and neutrality.
-If it encounters an error, it generates an error message and its own source code to your clipboard, aiding in debugging and further development.
+The primary aim of this bookmarklet is to assist in the analysis and rewriting of web articles to increase their information content, neutrality, and focus.
+In case of an error, it generates a debug-friendly output by copying an error message and its own source code to your clipboard.

 ## How the Bookmarklet Works

-The bookmarklet attempts to find the main content of the article on the page by looking for HTML elements that often contain the main content (`article`, `.article`, `.post`, `.entry`, `main`, `.content`).
-If it finds such an element, it extracts the text from it, appending a newline after any heading, paragraph, list item, or div.
+The bookmarklet tries to locate the main content of the page by scanning for HTML elements typically containing the main content (`article`, `.article`, `.post`, `.entry`, `main`, `.content`).
+Upon finding such an element, it extracts the text, adding a newline after any heading, paragraph, list item, or div.

 The extracted text is then prefixed with a specific preamble and copied to your clipboard.
-If the bookmarklet doesn't find an appropriate element, or encounters another error, it instead copies an error message and its own source code to your clipboard.
-After the operation, a JavaScript alert informs the user about the success or failure of the operation.
+If the bookmarklet fails to find an appropriate element or encounters another error, it instead copies an error message and its own source code to your clipboard.
+A JavaScript alert informs the user about the operation's success or failure.

 ## How to Use the Bookmarklet